Corfe Castle for schools and colleges

 The best way to visit as a school is with National Trust Education Group Membership which gives free admission to most National Trust properties for a whole year.

-Alternatively, visit our website for information on group prices.
+Alternatively, see our homepage for information on group prices.

 - Why castles were built (KS1),

 - Life in a castle (KS1),